Edmonton Emergency Dentists

 Periodontal disease affects the gum tissue and bones in your mouth.
 If the health of your gums is compromised, it puts you at a higher risk of developing periodontal disease.

 At Edmonton Emergency Dental, our dentists are equipped for gum disease treatment.
-We can help you prevent the development of gum disease and treat the side effects, which often cause pain and discomfort.
+Our services help you prevent the development of gum disease and treat the side effects, which often cause pain and discomfort.

 Symptoms of Gum Disease